helix-toolkit/helix-toolkit/README.md

 - [SharpDX.Assimp](https://www.nuget.org/packages/HelixToolkit.SharpDX.Assimp/2.6.0)

 **Two new packages have been released on version 2.6.0.**
 - `SharpDX.Core` is the base implementation for all HelixToolkit.SharpDX versions(WPF.SharpDX and UWP).
-It is implemented based on `netstandard` and can be used for other platforms such as WinForms and DotNetCore.
+It is implemented based on `netstandard` and can be used on other platforms such as WinForms and DotNetCore.
 - `SharpDX.Assimp` ports [Assimp.Net](https://bitbucket.org/Starnick/assimpnet/src/master/) into HelixToolkit to support 3D model import/export for HelixToolkit.SharpDX versions.
 Currently import/export supports [SceneNode](https://github.com/helix-toolkit/helix-toolkit/wiki/Use-Element3D-or-SceneNode-under-WPF.SharpDX-or-UWP) only.
 For more details, please refer to [FileLoadDemo](/Source/Examples/WPF.SharpDX/FileLoadDemo) or [CoreTest](/Source/Examples/SharpDX.Core/CoreTest).